sgonzalro/Timing_driver_genes/README.md

 The script needs 4 files to be run:

-- TableS2_driver_point_mutations: File not privided but can be obtained from PCAWG
+- TableS2_driver_point_mutations: File not privided but can be obtained from [PCAWG Drivers' table](https://www.synapse.org/#!Synapse:syn11639580)
+- Purity and ploidy: file containing purity and ploidy of each sample
+- Patients tissue file info: R object file containing minor patient information.

 ## Analysis workflow
 ```